A remark on an integral structure of the imperfect coefficient ring of $(\varphi,\Gamma)$-modules: Introduction

 \subsection{Acknowledgements}

 This paper is based on the great ideas of Laurent Berger and Takeshi Tsuji.
 I would like to express my sincere gratitude to Laurent Berger for providing the basic ideas of the proof and for the useful comments on the draft.
 Especially, the idea of regarding $\AK \cap A_\inf$ as a kind of Wach module over $\AFp$ is due to him.
 I am also deeply grateful to my advisor, Takeshi Tsuji, for giving me essential ideas of the proof and for his valuable comments on the draft.
 In particular, he provided the key ideas for proving \cref{prop:weaker main theorems (1)}.
 I believe that both of them deserve to be authors of this paper.
 However, they politely declined.
 All mistakes in this paper are entirely my own.
 It was Abhinandan who first informed me of \cite[REMARQUE on page 393]{Wach1996}.
 I thank him for this and for giving me helpful comments on the draft.
+I would also like to thank Dylan Pentland for allowing me to include his great discovery as an appendix and for the useful discussion on the contents of Appendix 1.
 This work was supported by the WINGS-FMSP program at Graduate School of Mathematical Sciences, the University of Tokyo.
 This work was partially supported by JSPS KAKENHI Grant Number 25KJ1165.